-Although Southern Italy represents a gateway for many non-EU nationals, their presence is concentrated in the central and northern parts of the country.
-ISTAT data highlights that, as of 1 January 2021, only 14% of permits were issued or renewed in the South where, among other things, due to the reduction in incoming flows, the decrease in regular residents was most noticeable between 2020 and 2021.
+Although Southern Italy represents a gateway for many non-EU nationals, their presence is concentrated in the Center-North part of the country.
+ISTAT data emphasizes that as of January 1, 2021, only 14% of permits were issued or renewed in the South where, among other things, due to the reduction in incoming flows, the decrease in regular residents was most noticeable between 2020 and 2021.

-Northern and southern regions differ also in terms of the prevailing reasons for the permit: the share of residence permits for asylum and other forms of protection reaches 9% in the South and 11% in the islands (Sardinia and Sicily) against a national average of less than 5%.
+North and south also differ in terms of the prevailing reasons for the permit: the share of residence permits for asylum and other forms of protection reaches 9% in the South and 11% in the Islands (Sardegna and Sicily) against a national average of less than 5%.
 In contrast, long-term permits are around 60% in the South and below 55% in the Islands against an Italian average of over 64%.

 Slightly less than half of non-EU citizens live in cities or densely populated areas; about 41% live in small towns and suburbs; and just over 10% in rural or sparsely populated areas.
-In the Northwest and Central regions, non-EU migrants are concentrated in cities and densely populated areas; in the Northeast and the South, their presence is prevalently in small towns (45% and 43% respectively), while rural areas are home to one-sixth of non-EU residents in the Northeast and non-EU regular residents in the South.
+In the Northwest and Central Italy, the presence is concentrated in cities and densely populated areas; in the Northeast and the South, small towns prevail (45% and 43%), while rural areas are home to one-sixth of non-EU residents in the Northeast and the non-EU regular residents in the South.
 The territorial location of the various communities responds to different migration and job placement patterns.
-Concentration in cities is highest for Filipinos (84%), Egyptians (69%) and Bangladeshi (68%) while.
+Concentration in cities is highest for Filipinos (84%), Egyptian (69%) and Bangladeshi (68%) citizens.
 Moroccan and Albanian nationals, the two oldest settled communities, prefer small towns.